cosmos/cosmos-sdk/docs/spec/store/README.md

 maps to a `KVStore` will be illustrated below through the `CommitMultiStore`.

 Note, a `KVStore` cannot directly commit state.
 Instead, a `KVStore` can be wrapped by a `CacheKVStore` which extends a `KVStore` and provides the ability for the caller to execute `Write()` which commits state to the underlying state storage.
-Note, this doesn't actually flush writes to disk.
+Note, this doesn't actually flush writes to disk as writes are held in memory until `Commit()` is called on the `CommitMultiStore`.

 ### `CommitMultiStore`

+The `CommitMultiStore` interface abstracts the concept of multiple `KVStores` which are used by multiple modules and exposes the the top-level interface that is used to manage state commitment and storage by an SDK application.
+Specifically, it supports the following:

+* Allows for a caller to retrieve a `KVStore` by providing a `KVStoreKey`.
+* Exposes pruning mechanisms to remove state pinned against a specific height/version in the past.
+* Allows for loading state storage at a particular height/version in the past to provide current head and historical queries.
+* Provides the ability to rollback state to a previous height/version.
+* Provides the ability to to load state storage at a particular height/version while also performing store upgrades, which are used during live hard-fork application state migrations.